 Sharks play a vital role in marine ecosystems, and benefit prey populations and even humans by increasing ecosystem health.
-This Sharktober we can avoid incident by following the suggestions below so that both humans and sharks can swim unharmed.
+There is hope that through increased awareness, better data and warning systems we will minimize shark encounters.
+Individuals can also take responsibility to reduce a shark encounter.
+Below are suggestions we can take so both humans and sharks can swim unharmed.

-- Avoid areas with high activity of seals in the water or where they haul out.
+- Avoid areas with high activity of seals in the water or where they are known to haul out.

 - Don’t enter the water in areas of known shark activity.
-Known surfing hot spots include Humboldt (Bunkers), Dillon Beach, Ano Nuevo and Pt Conception.
+Known hot spots in southern California include San Onofre, Seal Beach and Sunset beaches.
+Northern CA hotspots include Humboldt (Bunkers), Dillon Beach, Ano Nuevo and Pt Conception.

 - Pay attention to Nature’s signs.
 Circling birds, splashing water, a dead whale, feeding seals and dolphins may also indicate a shark is near.